Natural Actor-Critic Converges Globally for Hierarchical Linear Quadratic Regulator: Introduction

-We establish our theoretical results in the setting of linear quadratic regulator (LQR) problem, which is a fundamental problem in reinforcement learning and control theory.
-The policy in the LQR setting takes a linear form \citep{zhou1996robust, anderson2007optimal, bertsekas2012dynamic} and a number of properties of reinforcement learning algorithms were established in this setting \citep{bradtke1993reinforcement, recht2018tour, tu2017least, tu2018gap, dean2018regret, dean2018safely, simchowitz2018learning, dean2017sample, hardt2018gradient}.
+We establish our theoretical results in the setting of LQR, which is a fundamental problem in reinforcement learning and optimal control problems.
+In LQR problems, the dynamics is approximated by a linear function and the cost is approximated by a quadratic loss.
+LQR serves as a powerful model for optimal control problems and has achieved tremendous success in real-world problems such as Unmanned Aerial Vehicle (UAV) \citep{zhi2017flight,setyawan2019linear} and Power Grids \citep{minciardi2011optimal, vinifa2016linear}.
+In terms of theory, the optimal policy in the LQR setting takes a linear form \citep{zhou1996robust, anderson2007optimal, bertsekas2012dynamic} and a number of properties of reinforcement learning algorithms were established in this setting \citep{bradtke1993reinforcement, recht2018tour, tu2017least, tu2018gap, dean2018regret, dean2018safely, simchowitz2018learning, dean2017sample, hardt2018gradient}.
 See \citet{recht2019tour} for a recent review.
-We contribute to this literature by studying multi-agent LQR problem with partial exchangeability.
+We contribute to this literature by studying the multi-agent LQR problem with partial exchangeability.
 In particular, our convergence analysis is inspired by the optimization landscape of LQR characterized by \citet{fazel2018global}, where they show the global convergence of policy gradient algorithm, and the global convergence analysis of the natural actor-critic algorithm established in the single agent LQR problem \citep{yang2019global}.
 Instead, we establish the global convergence of actor-critic algorithm for the multi-agent LQR control problem, while at the same time still being computationally tractable.

 We further contribute to the literature on MARL in the framework of Markov games \citep{littman1994markov}.
-A number of authors have tried to address the curse of dimensionality in MARL. \citet{wang2003reinforcement} and \citet{arslan2016decentralized} assume that all the rewards are identical among agents and, as a result, no interaction needs to be considered.
+A number of authors have tried to address the curse of dimensionality in MARL. \citet{wang2003reinforcement} and \citet{arslan2016decentralized} assumed that the rewards are identical among agents, and, as a result, no interaction needs to be considered.
 Linear function approximation methods were studied in \citet{lee2018primal} and \citet{zhang2018fully}, while function approximation with deep neural networks was explored in \citet{foerster2016learning}, \citet{gupta2017cooperative}, \citet{lowe2017multi}, \citet{omidshafiei2017deep}, and \citet{foerster2017stabilising}.
-These papers primarily focus on empirical performance of the algorithms or establish asymptotic results, leaving the theoretical understanding and rigorous convergence analysis for MARL largely open.
+These papers primarily focus on the empirical performance of the algorithms or establish asymptotic results, leaving the theoretical understanding and rigorous convergence analysis for MARL largely open.

 Model-based approaches to the mean-field approximation require knowledge of model parameters \citep[see, for example,][]{elliott2013discrete, arabneydi2015team, arabneydi2016linear, li2017class}, while model-free methods \citep{yang2017learning,yang2018mean} only come with algorithms with asymptotic analysis.
 In contrast, our method is model-free and comes with provable global non-asymptotic convergence analysis.
 Mean-field MARL problem in a collaborative setting, known as team games \citep{tan1993multi, panait2005cooperative, wang2003reinforcement, claus1998dynamics}, can be regarded as a centralized mean-field control problem \citep{huang2012social, carmona2013control, fornasier2014mean} with infinitely many homogeneous agents.
 Our work extends this model by allowing potential heterogeneity among agents.